 Convenience

-Gas heating preventative maintenance performed Check filter - 20x25x4 new today Clean flame sensor Ohm test igniter: 53.2 Inspect wiring for loose connections and/or hot spots - none found Check humidifier pad: dirty - not in use Inspect exhaust flu - no concerns Set thermostat for heat Check amp draw on blower motor: 8.12 Check amp draw on inducer motor:0.28 Check delta T - 40° Furnace is in optimal running conditions
+Gas heating preventative maintenance performed Check filter - popup - new today power supply Clean flame sensor Inspect burners - no concerns Ohm test igniter: 48.7 Inspect wiring for loose connections and/or hot spots - none found Check humidifier pad: n/a Inspect exhaust flu - no concerns Set thermostat for heat Check amp draw on blower motor: 2.46 Check amp draw on inducer motor:0.73 Check delta T - 56° Furnace is in optimal running conditions

-Preventative maintenence inspection on Daikin high efficiency gas furnace.
-20x25x4 air filter is new today.
+Preventative maintenence inspection on 2020 Trane standard efficiency furnace running in great condition.
+20x25x1 air filter in new condition.
 Clean flame sensor and check ignitor.
 Visual inspection of burners.
-Flush condensation trap and drain lines.
-Run test unit in heating mode.
+Test ran in heating mode from thermostat.
 Temperature rise is within specs.
 Blower and inducer motors tested good.
-3" pvc flue in good condition and no sign of leaks.
+Galvanized B-vent in good condition and no sign of leaks.
 0PPM CO detected during testing.
-System is operating properly, efficiently and ready for Winter.
+System is operating properly, efficiently, and ready for Winter.